Woutt/Scryptiq/README.md

 this project is disconnected, originally called FludexHub

-everything is open source ecxept game files.
+everything is open source ecxept new supported games.
+(and if your looking for the og Fludexhub open source code its all in the folder games/AFS-basic)